Lists of most common surnames in South American countries: Colombia

+Guyana

+All surnames are of Indian (of both the Hindu and Muslim faiths) or English origin.

 Paraguay

 The list of most common surnames in Paraguay, reflected in the national voters register, shows the influence of Castilian Spanish in the Paraguayan society.

 Eight of the top 11 surnames end with "ez", the distinctive suffix of Castilian family names.
 The suffix "ez" means "son of"; thus, González means "son of Gonzalo", Benítez is "son of Benito" and Martínez means "son of Martín".
 This is similar to the suffix "son" in English (Johnson, "son of John", Jackson, "son of Jack") and to "ic" or "ich" of Slavic names such as Ivanovich ("son of Ivan").

 All surnames are of Spanish origin, except when noted.

 Peru

 All surnames are of Spanish origin, except when noted.